larytet/MyPerfectThings/distributed-tcp-ip-stack.md

 HTTP/HTTPS Proxy running on top of a distributed tcp/ip stack.
 The goal is to ensure delivery of all packets even if a few nodes go down, get restarted.
+Another benefit is a high performance IP stack w/o a dedicated expensive hardware.

 * https://www.ssrg.ece.vt.edu/papers/2017_icdcs_netpopcorn.pdf